Rethinking the Value of Agent-Generated Tests for LLM-Based Software Engineering Agents: RQ3: How Does Prompting Test Writing Change Observed Outcomes and Costs?

 Despite these large test-status shifts, resolution outcomes are largely stable.
 Figure~\ref{fig:outcome-transition-stacked-bar} shows that, across models, an average of 83.2\% of tasks keep the same final resolution result after the intervention.
 Table~\ref{tab:rq3-outcome-transition} further indicates that even when test status flips, success rates change only slightly.
-For example, for \textit{deepseek-v3.2-reasoner}, discouraging test writing removes tests in 376 tasks but yields a net decrease of only 20 resolved tasks, a small change relative to the behavioral shift.
+The exact McNemar tests reinforce this descriptive picture: none of the four models shows a statistically significant baseline-vs.-intervention outcome shift (all $p>0.05$).
+For example, for \textit{DeepSeek v3.2 Reasoner}, discouraging test writing removes tests in 376 tasks but yields a net decrease of only 20 resolved tasks, a small change relative to the behavioral shift.
 Overall, changing how often a model writes test artifacts appears to be a weak lever for shifting task outcomes in this setting.

-\begin{takeawaybox}[RQ3.1: Outcomes vs. Test-Status Changes] Discouraging test writing removes agent-written tests at scale (at least 68\% of tasks for \textit{kimi-k2-thinking} and \textit{deepseek-v3.2-reasoner}).
-Yet these large behavioral shifts rarely translate into outcome shifts: across models, 83.2\% of tasks keep the same final resolution result after the intervention.
-Even when tests are induced, success does not increase correspondingly, suggesting that simply writing more test artifacts provides little leverage for fixing the underlying issue.
-Conversely, suppressing tests for hundreds of tasks does not cause outcomes to collapse; for \textit{deepseek-v3.2-reasoner}, removing tests in 376 tasks yields only 20 fewer successes. \end{takeawaybox}